FabioCaffarello/Youtube-Video-Recommendations/README.md

 With the premise of reducing search time, I will use machine learning algorithms, which, recommend the 5 videos of each relevant subject with greater chances of my liking.
 The recommendation will be returned through a bot in the telegram, this way I have easy access both by cell phone and computer.

 >**This solution involves 3 main steps**
->- Survey of relevant subjects
+>- Survey of relevant subjects in Data Science.
->- Machine Leraning model construction for video recommendations
+>- Machine Leraning model construction for video recommendations.
 >- Elaboration of the bot in Telegram that performs interaction with the user.

+## To survey relevant issues in datascience will be used the StatckExchange (link: https://stats.stackexchange.com/questions)
+- Stack Exchange is a network of questions and answers (Q&A) on topics in various fields related to datascience, each question covers one or more of a subject through tags